scribble-rs/scribble.rs/README.md

 ![demo](.github/demo.png)

-Scribble.rs is an alternative to the web-based drawing game skribbl.io.
-My main problems with skribbl.io were the ads and the fact that a disconnect would cause you to lose your points.
-On top of that, the automatic word choice was quite annoying and caused some frustration.
+Scribble.rs is a free and privacy respecting pictionary game.
+There's no advertisements and you don't need an account to play.

-The site will not display any ads or share any data with third parties.
+It is an alternative to the web-based drawing game skribbl.io.

 ## Play now